 To insert shapes, open the Insert tab > Shapes > click any shape from the drop-down menu to insert them:

-In my project, I insert four shapes including a circle, a diamond, a heart, and a star.
+In this example, let’s insert four shapes including a circle, a diamond, a heart, and a star.
 By default, a shape has a blue color without a border.
 If you want to create a border for it, in the Properties pane > Style & Effects tab > Line section > select Solid Line, then customize its properties such as width, color, opacity, etc.

 Later, use the hotkeys CTRL + C and CTRL + V to copy and paste to create similar shapes.